 An active member of the WWU campus community, the local Walla Walla community, and the international community of history scholars, Dodds is faculty sponsor of the WWU Amnesty International Club, chair of the community council for the Walla Walla Children’s Home Society, and executive officer of the Erasmus of Rotterdam Society.
 He has published numerous academic articles and book reviews and has spoken at conferences across Europe and North America.
 His first book, Exploiting Erasmus: The Erasmian Legacy and Religious Change in Early Modern England, was published in 2009 by the University of Toronto Press.
 In November, he gave the Roland Bainton Plenary Lecture at the 2018 annual meeting of the Sixteenth Century Society and Conference in Albuquerque, New Mexico.

 In 2017 Dodds was selected to receive the Walla Walla Chamber of Commerce Community Service Award.
 He is also the recipient of the 2012 DeLona & C. Michael Bell Outstanding Teaching Award and the 2007 WWU Presidential Award for Excellence in Scholarship.
 In 2008 he was selected to give the WWU Distinguished Faculty Lecture.

-Dodds enjoys travel, golf, water sports, and spending time with his wife, Amy Shawler Dodds '97, who teaches strings at Whitman College, and their two daughters.
+Dodds enjoys travel, golf, water sports, snow skiing, photography, and spending time with his wife, Amy Shawler Dodds '97, who teaches strings at Whitman College, and their two daughters.

 Watch a video taken in preparation for the 2016 Rosario Sabbath weekend.
 Video taken by Jesse Norris, a video producer and cinematographer living in Loveland, Colorado.
 His grandparents Dale ('61) and Myrna (Fowler, att) Lent were caretakers for many years.